Tax: Expatriation

 An expatriation tax is a tax on individuals who renounce their citizenship or residence.
 The tax is often imposed based on a deemed disposition of all the individual's property.
 One example is the United States under the American Jobs Creation Act, where any individual who has a net worth of $2 million or an average income-tax liability of $127,000 who renounces his or her citizenship and leaves the country is automatically assumed to have done so for tax avoidance reasons and is subject to a higher tax rate.

+Remittance

+A remittance tax is an excise tax levied on international money transfers, typically paid by a sender to a recipient in a foreign country.
+Governments may do this to raise revenue, discourage immigration and illicit financing, or in some cases address capital flight by discouraging excess outflows.
+An example is in the One big beautiful Bill, there is a 1% remittance tax for transferring money oversees.
+Supporters of this tax say that this will reduce illegal immigration, raise revenue, and address illicit funds, while critics say this will disproportionately effect poor people and countries who rely on remittences and that it may either discourage sending money to their families or force them to cut back on spending domestically, which will impact the economy.

 Transfer

-Historically, in many countries, a contract needs to have a stamp affixed to make it valid.
+Historically, in a number of countries, a contract needs to have a stamp affixed to make it valid.
 The charge for the stamp is either a fixed amount or a percentage of the value of the transaction.
 In most countries, the stamp has been abolished but stamp duty remains.
 Stamp duty is levied in the UK on the purchase of shares and securities, the issue of bearer instruments, and certain partnership transactions.
 Its modern derivatives, stamp duty reserve tax and stamp duty land tax, are respectively charged on transactions involving securities and land.
 Stamp duty has the effect of discouraging speculative purchases of assets by decreasing liquidity.
 In the United States, transfer tax is often charged by the state or local government and (in the case of real property transfers) can be tied to the recording of the deed or other transfer documents.